In this Article

 - Namibia, with a sun in the corner of a blue triangle

-- Philippines, where a sun and three stars is incorporated into a white triangle
+- Philippines, a sun and three stars on a white triangle

 - Rwanda, with a sun in the corner of its striped flag